 Short-lived species are species with a lifespan restricted to 4-6 years.
 These stocks exhibit a high level of natural mortality (mean natural mortality around 1.0 or even greater).
-The yearly variation in natural mortality can be large due to predation and the influence of environmental conditions, highly variable recruitment, and a low age-at-first capture.
+There can be a large yearly variation in natural mortality because it is largely caused by predation and environmental conditions, by highly-variable recruitment, and by a low age at first capture.
 Fishing mortality is generally lower than natural mortality.
-The size of SSB for a short-lived fish species is very sensitive to recruitment due to the few age groups in the natural population.
-Management should ensure a sufficient spawning-stock size as the future of the stock is highly dependent on annual recruitment.
+The size of a short-lived fish stock is very sensitive to recruitment because of the few age groups in the natural population.
+Care must be given to ensure a sufficient spawning-stock size as the future of the stock is highly dependent on annual recruitment.

 For stocks of short-lived species, the evaluation of B{lim} is carried out in the same manner as for stocks of long-lived species.
-B{pa} is estimated from B{lim} , using the same methods as for long-lived stocks, but with a default $\sigma = 0.3$, if the terminal year SSB uncertainty is not available from the assessment.